-You may choose to report the assault to police and provide a statement.
-In all non-emergency reports, you will be met by a member of the Victim Services Unit REPORT to review your options to ensure that you have an understanding of the process going forward.
+You may choose to report the assault to police and provide a statement by calling the non-emergency number at 905-825-4777 ext.5239.
+In all non-emergency REPORT reports, you will be contacted by a member of the Victim Services Unit to review your options to ensure that you have an understanding of the process going forward.
 You will be offered medical care including the sexual assault evidence kit through the Regional Sexual Assault/Domestic Violence Treatment Centre (Nina's Place) at Joseph Brant Hospital.
 Do not wash your clothing or bedding as it could compromise any available forensic evidence such as bodily fluids that could assist in the investigation now or a future date.